frankhjung/documents-recipes/README.md

 ## How To - write a new recipe (LibreOffice)

+Write recipes with LibreOffice using the template: `_recipe.ott`.
-I use LibreOffice to write these recipes from a template (*_recipe.ott*) and save them in Open Document Format.
+Then save in Open Document Format.

 To share them, export as a PDF.
-However, most of my friends now use LibreOffice, so sending ODF is now much less of a problem.
+However, most of my friends now use LibreOffice, so sending an ODF is now much less of a problem.

 ## How To - write a new recipe (Tex)